 And yet there was a unique pleasure in seeing a vinyl record getting pressed.
 The hockey-puck like glob of vinyl between the stampers, the press closing and squishing the vinyl out the sides, trimming the edge, pulling out a beautiful black, flat, shiny disc, bursting with the latest hip hop, punk rock, or Latin grooves.
 Legendary artists like DJ Jazzy Jeff and the Fresh Prince, Celia Cruz, Big Black, Salt-N-Pepa, Wu Tang Clan, Butthole Surfers, Tito Puente, Sun Ra, Frankie Knuckles, and too many other luminaries to mention – all of them came off our Hamilton presses.
 We might have been sweating in a basement in North Philly, but these records were our connection to “the biz.”

 Things have changed a lot at Disc Makers since that day 27 years ago when I first set foot in that plant at 925 North Poplar street.
 We now work almost exclusively with independent artists.
 As CDs exploded onto the scene in the early ’90s vinyl gradually declined to less than 1% of our sales, and we stopped selling vinyl in 2000.
-Last year we manufactured 43 million compact discs.
+Last year we manufactured over 40 million compact discs.
 Our sister company, CD Baby, distributes a catalog of five million songs to iTunes, Amazon, Spotify, Beats, and almost 100 other digital stores.
 Yup, things are different.

 But one thing is taking us forward to the past: